openlgtv/epk2extract/README.md

     cd epk2extract ; ./build.sh

-After compilation epk2extract and Cygwin *.dll libs can be found in ./build_cygwin (or ./build_linux or ./build_osx) The build script automatically copies Cygwin shared libraries to the ./build_cygwin/ folder, so you can use epk2extract standalone without having to install Cygwin.
+After compilation epk2extract and Cygwin *.dll libs can be found in ./build_cygwin (or ./build_linux or ./build_osx) The build script automatically copies Cygwin shared libraries to the ./build_cygwin/ folder, so you can use epk2extract standalone without having to install Cygwin as a dependency.

 ## To use: